BAGM

 Printed Quartz

-Printed quartz offers more detailed patterns through surface printing technology.
+Most printed quartz comes in 2 cm thickness and offers more detailed patterns through surface printing technology.
 However, these materials are typically not full-body, meaning the pattern does not continue through the edge.
-Mitered edges are recommended for a seamless look.
+Mitered edges create a seamless finish but typically add additional costs to the project.

 Printed quartz cannot be effectively repaired if scratched without altering the surface design.
 Most printed quartz comes in 2 cm thickness.

 Sintered material, better known as Ultra-Compact Surfaces, are among the newest products at BAGM.
-They are non-porous, UV-resistant, and withstand extreme temperatures — suitable for outdoor kitchens and fireplace surrounds.
+They are non-porous, UV-resistant, and withstand extreme temperatures — not suitable for outdoor kitchens.

-While usable for countertops, BAGM primarily recommends sintered materials for vertical applications such as showers and fireplaces.
+BAGM primarily recommends sintered materials for vertical applications such as showers and fireplaces, or flooring.
+Sintered materials are not suitable for outdoor kitchens.

-When used horizontally, additional sub-top support and seams at tight inside corners are required.
+When used horizontally, additional sub-top support as well as seams at tight inside corners are required.

 Typical thicknesses: 1 cm and 2 cm, with select options available in 3 cm.